miniSat/Minisat/docs/components.rst

     .. note::

-  	  All the above details are very much essential to set up a compute resource
+  	  All the above details are very much essential to set up a compute resource.